Projects in India

 LEPRA Society - Blue Peter Public Health and Research Center investigates the link between leprosy cases and their exposure to livestock, water and soil in four villages in India.
 If the presence of leprosy bacteria in open water, wastewater, soil and/or livestock is identified together with a link to the leprosy cases, a stronger strategy against leprosy and leprosy transmission can be developed.

-The Turing Foundation is contributing €100,466 to this project (of which €35,078 in 2024).
+The Turing Foundation is contributing €100,466 to this project (of which €35,484 in 2025).
 The Leprosy Research Initiative contributes the same amount.

 Holistic investigation for environmental presence of Mycobacterium leprae and its implications in leprosy transmission